N-Urbinati/N-Urbinati.github.io/README.md

 I am a postdoctoral researcher at the **Department of Economics** at the **Università Ca' Foscari** in Venice, Italy.

+I work on Microeconomic Theory and Mathematical Economics.

+* * *

 ### Research interests:
 - Microeconomic Theory: Walrasian General Equilibrium, Strategic interaction under model misspecifications.
 - Mathematical Economics: Walrasian General Equilibrium, Functional analysis.